 A Spot of Bother

 Richard King was involved with some of the evacuation flights and one of these was the inspiration for a write up that he titled 'A Spot of Bother'.
-This story is currently being used as part of a display at the Solway Aviation Museum to commemorate the fortieth anniversary of the Falklands War.
-This will be in place until October 2022.
-Afterwards, I will add 'A Spot of Bother' to this page.
-If you cannot wait until then, you will have to visit the museum to read it.
-They also organised a very interesting line-up of speakers over several Saturday afternoons to share their accounts from forty years ago.
+This story was part of a display at the Solway Aviation Museum to commemorate the fortieth anniversary of the Falklands War until the display was taken down in October 2022.
+The museum and Richard King have allowed me to add it to this page.
+There is plenty more to explore though, so do visit the museum!

 Sources: Vulcan 607, Rowland White (2006), Harrier 809, Rowland White (2020), Falklands - The Air War, Burden, Draper et al (1986), Richard King.
 With thanks to Stephanie Lawton at Solway Aviation Museum.